Wuthering Heights (song): Outdoor Version

-This video was filmed before the original release date of November 1977 and was directed by Nicholas Abson.
-In the outside version, (labelled "Kate Bush - Wuthering Heights - Official Music Video - Version 2" on her YouTube channel) Bush is shown dancing—'out in the wily, windy moors'—in a grassy area located on Salisbury Plain (inspired by the novel's moors) with Scots pine trees in the background, on an overcast day, while wearing a flowy red dress.
+This video was filmed before the projected release date of November 1977 and was directed by Nicholas Abson.
+In the outside version, (labelled "Kate Bush – Wuthering Heights – Official Music Video – Version 2" on her YouTube channel) Bush is shown dancing—'out in the wily, windy moors'—in a grassy area located on Salisbury Plain (inspired by the novel's moors) with Scots pine trees in the background, on an overcast day, while wearing a flowy red dress.
 The exact location is called "Baden's Clump" near Sidbury Hill, close to the town of Tidworth in Wiltshire.
 This video was filmed on the morning of 26 October 1977.
 The red dress has been referenced numerous times in popular culture.

 This music video has been influential in sparking events such as "The Most Wuthering Heights Day Ever".
 To imitate Kate Bush, the participants called "Cathys" would wear a red dress with black accessories and red lipstick as the signature look.
 Though the music video was filmed in the grassy area of Salisbury Plain, this event has made its way to many other places and countries such as the United States.
 One of the first events in the US was located in James Madison Park in Wisconsin in 2016.

-This is how Kate Bush has expanded outside of the BBC adaptation and more into her own version of "Wuthering Heights" and the love story within.
+Critical reception

+Cash Box wrote favourably of "Wuthering Heights", saying the single "showcases Bush's decidedly unusual high-end end voice."
+Record World, although highlighting Bush's unusual voice, noted that with "continued listening, [...] the lovely hook should endear it to pop and adult audiences alike."